emmajane/gitforteams/resources/workflow-sample-whisperingpines-deployment.md

+# Deployment for Whispering Pines Sprints

+Deployments are created weekly on two servers: QA and live.

-# Deployment - QA Server
+# QA Server

 The QA site is currently running off the **origin/qa** branch.